Matthew Johnson

 User Behavior Patterns

-Following our April 2024 global launch, user engagement patterns remained consistently strong.
-The 61% direct traffic rate indicated substantial word-of-mouth sharing, while our 4.16% App Store conversion rate exceeded the entertainment category average of 3.2%.
+The 61% direct traffic rate indicated strong word-of-mouth growth.
+Our 4.16% App Store conversion rate exceeded the iOS entertainment category average by 30%.

 User Feedback